wurbanski/contrail-infra-doc/source/rfc/external.rst

 Location: https://hub.docker.com/

+Configuration required:

+* Add ``"registry-mirrors": ['http://<docker-mirror-host>:<port>']`` to ``/etc/docker/daemon.json`` configuration object.

 Notes:

 * Docker registry (https://hub.docker.com/_/registry) can work in pull-through cache mode, docker daemons have to be configured for the internal repository to be used.

   This registry can proxy traffic to multiple other registries, even requiring login to use.
-It also *cleans up old images automatically*, when new ones are pulled for the same tags.
+It also *untags up old images automatically* when new ones are pulled for the same tags.
+Garbage collection has to be run separately.

   Documentation can be found `here <https://docs.docker.com/registry/recipes/mirror/>`_.